 Step 1: Pick a method, add products

 If you haven't already, be sure to take the 30-second quiz below.
-This will help us determine the most effective option for you and get you going in the right direction:
+This will help us determine the best option to get you going in the right direction:

-Overall, we highly recommend Stocktakes for routine cycle counts and full-fledged inventory counts for lots of reasons including:
+Overall, we highly recommend Stocktakes for routine cycle counts and all-encompassing inventory counts for lots of reasons, including:

 The ability to split up your inventory into smaller chunks.